 “Preston Craighill: Images from the Bible”includes detailed drawings of various biblical scenes reflecting Craighill’s versatile and imaginative talents.

-“Sculpture and Design Projects by Lynchburg College Students” is an installation of projects completed during the spring 2009 semester.
+“Sculpture and Design Projects by University of Lynchburg Students” is an installation of projects completed during the spring 2009 semester.

 There will also be two “Select Sundays in the Daura Gallery” talks related to the exhibitions.